Skip to content

 People love to chat about all sorts of minor ailments.
 But athlete’s foot?
 No one talks about it.
-Yet tips would likely be very welcome.
-Here’s how to recognize an infection, prevent spreading, and treat it.
+Yet, tips would likely be very welcome—such as how to prevent infection, recognize symptoms, and treat athlete’s foot.

 Even though the thought is unpleasant, fungi are everywhere on the skin.
 They only become a problem when they enter the skin through small cracks or injuries and cause inflammation.
 This can lead to athlete’s foot, which is much more than a cosmetic issue.
-If left untreated, it can spread along the foot to the heel and up the thighs to the buttocks.
+If untreated, it can spread along the foot to the heel and up the thighs to the buttocks.
 If it affects the nails, they become rough, brittle, and crumbly.
-Therefore, it is crucial to start treatment early.
+Therefore, early treatment is crucial.

 Follow the FITBOOK channel on WhatsApp now!